-CCMJ: Christian Council for Monetary Justice (www.ccmj.org) – “the real reason things are so bad is because of usury.
-And the reason things aren’t getting ny better is because no one is talking about what’s really wrong. …… What we accept today as interest was once called usury, and that through most of history almost everyone was against it.”
+CCMJ: Christian Council for Monetary Justice (www.ccmj.org) – “the real reason things are so bad is because of usury/exploitation.
+And the reason things aren’t getting any better is because no one is talking about what’s really wrong. …… What we accept today as interest was once called usury, and that through most of history almost everyone was against it.”
 All the great faith traditions forbade usury for thousands of years.
-The Christian Church emphasised it until ‘Interest’ was watered down to ‘Excessive Interest’.
+The Christian Church emphasised it until, in Calvin’s time, ‘Interest’ was watered down to ‘Excessive Interest’.
 Usury then became exponentially disproportionate in undermining justice throughout the human community.
-Reports on tackling this prime issue are always welcome: CCMJ continues to probe and propose a model of genuinely inclusive Public Policy that involves an integrated social-political-economy that includes the introduction of Annual Ground Rent, the abolition of Usury, a universal right to basic living, and the curtailment of those permanent hierarchies exercising exploitative power over others. www.ccmj.org – recent updates are on: www.ccmj.org/wp Eg Be humble about our knowledge.
+Reports on tackling this prime issue are always welcome: CCMJ and ICUK continue to probe and propose a model of genuinely inclusive Public Policy that involves an integrated social-political-economy that includes the introduction of Annual Ground Rent [ use of theh Commons], the abolition of Usury, a universal right to basic living, and the curtailment of those permanent hierarchies exercising exploitative power over others. www.ccmj.org – recent updates are on: www.ccmj.org/wp Eg Be humble about our knowledge.
 A rich resource for capturing Martin Luther King Jr.’s legacy as his 50th anniversary dawns http://www.telospress.com/telos-182-martin-luther-king-jr-fifty-years-on/.

 CO-OPERATIVE SOCIALISM – this non-hierarchical alternative to capitalism and totalitarianism, continues to campaign for a non-usurious, fair-world approach to the economy, taking forward ideas promoted by CCMJ and The Spirit Level – for background see the papers section of www.interestfreemoney.org.
 The campaign website – in development – includes videos by John Courtneidge explaining the proposal: http://www.co-operativesocialism.org